kimai/kimai/var/docs/configurations.md

 # Configurations

-Configuration of Kimai is spread in all files in the `config/`directory but mainly it these files:

-- `.env` - environment specific settings
-- `config/packages/kimai.yaml` - Kimai specific settings
-- `config/packages/admin_lte.yaml` - theme specific settings ([read more](https://github.com/kevinpapst/AdminLTEBundle/blob/master/Resources/docs/configurations.md))
-- `config/packages/fos_user.yaml` - user management and email settings
-- `config/packages/local.yaml` - your local configuration settings

-There are several other configurations that could potentially be interesting for you in [config/packages/*.yaml](../../config/packages/).

-If you want to adjust a setting from any of these files, use `local.yaml` (see below).

 ## Environment specific settings (.env)

 The most basic settings, which need always be adjusted are stored in the `.env` file: